-This course is for beginners.
+This is a beginners course.
 Understanding of linguistic terminology would be useful but is not essential.
-Certain linguistic terminology (such as parsing, classes, etc. which have already been mentioned in this course outline) will be covered in the class, and we will introduce grammatical and linguistic terminology.
+Certain linguistic terminology (such as parsing, classes, etc. which have already been mentioned in this course outline) will be covered in the class, and we will not get into complex linguistic terminology at this level.

 How will I be taught, and will there be any work outside the class?

 Demonstration, and individual and group tasks.

 Are there any other costs?
 Is there anything I need to bring?